 - Though X-Men's Storm is quite dark, she has white hair and blue eyes (when they're not completely whited out when she uses her powers), said to be marks of her bloodline, and for years was drawn with semi-European features.
 This comes from an early idea to give her features from different races - dark skin, light hair and Asian-featured eyes - to make her resemble Gaia.
 Later works, particularly during the lead-up to her marriage to Black Panther, actually drew mild fan criticism for the change of her facial structure.

-- Recent issues of Justice League of America have drawn criticism for portraying Vixen with European features and fluctuating skin tones.
+- Issues of Justice League of America have drawn criticism for portraying Vixen with European features and fluctuating skin tones.

 - Depending on who is drawing him, Karate Kid from the Legion of Super-Heroes often looks extremely white despite being half-Japanese.
 In at least some cases, this is due to the fact that his Japanese heritage itself was a Retcon; the character was clearly white when he was first introduced.

-- Similarly, the recent Immortal Iron Fist series has occasional "lapses" where Misty Knight is drawn with a shag haircut and European features.
+- Similarly, the Immortal Iron Fist series has occasional "lapses" where Misty Knight is drawn with a shag haircut and European features.

 - Averted with Nick Fury Jr/Marcus Johnson, which lead to arguments about him being too black on the Bleeding Cool forum.
 As noted in the forum, its perfectly possible to had very dark skin and 'black features' even when one of your parents are white; its not common, but its not impossible.
 Some users thought it wasn't and argued that Marcus Johnson couldn't really be Fury's son because he's too black.